kcboggs/Code-201-/class-12.md

 *The third, and an optional step, is to call closePath().
 This method tries to close the shape by drawing a
 straight line from the current point to the start.
 If the shape has already been closed or there's only one
 point in the list, this function does nothing.*

 # Applying styles and colors

+<b>Colors</b>
+*If we want to apply colors to a shape, there are two important properties we can use: fillStyle and strokeStyle.*

+fillStyle = color
+Sets the style used when filling shapes.

+strokeStyle = color
+Sets the style for shapes' outlines.

+*Color is a string representing a CSS < color >, a gradient object, or a pattern object.
+By default, the stroke
+and fill color are set to black (CSS color value #000000).*

+*The valid strings you can enter should, according to the specification, be CSS < color > values.*

+<b>Transparency</b>
+*In addition to drawing opaque shapes to the canvas, you can also draw semi-transparent (or translucent) shapes.
+This is done by either setting the globalAlpha property or by assigning a semi-transparent color to the stroke
+and/or fill style.*

+globalAlpha = transparencyValue
+Applies the specified transparency value to all future shapes drawn on the canvas.
+The value must be between 0.0
+(fully transparent) to 1.0 (fully opaque).
+This value is 1.0 (fully opaque) by default.

+The globalAlpha property can be useful if you want to draw a lot of shapes on the canvas with similar transparency,
+but otherwise it's generally more useful to set the transparency on individual shapes when setting their colors.

+The rgba() function is similar to the rgb() function but it has one extra parameter.
+The last parameter sets the
+transparency value of this particular color.
+The valid range is again between 0.0 (fully transparent) and 1.0 (fully opaque).

 # Drawing text